-Exhibit D-3, a DD-2-A- ICF-MR Level of Care Evaluation completed on December 6, 2010, lists an Axis I diagnosis of "bipolar/panic anxiety" and an Axis II diagnosis of mild mental retardation.
-The examining physician certified the Claimant's need for an ICF-MR Level of Care.
-While mental retardation is an eligible diagnosis for the MR/DD Waiver Program, Ms. Workman testified that documentation fails to support the presence of three (3) substantial adaptive deficits in major life areas.
+Exhibit D-3, a DD-2-A- ICF/MR Level of Care Evaluation completed on June 20, 2011, lists no Axis I diagnosis and an Axis II diagnosis of autism.
+The examining physician certified the Claimant's need for an ICF/MR Level of Care.
+While autism is a potentially eligible diagnosis for the MR/DD Waiver Program, Ms. Workman testified that documentation fails to support the presence of three (3) or more substantial adaptive deficits in major life areas.
+The documentation states that the Claimant is ambulatory, but is not toilet trained.
+The Claimant can feed himself, but requires total care for hygiene.